Kelowna-Lake Country | |

 Demo-Csd: | Kelowna |

-Under the 2021 British Columbia electoral redistribution the electoral districts in the Kelowna area will be substantially redrawn.
-A significant number of th riding's residents will shift into the new district of Kelowna Centre, while the balance will join with the community of Coldstream in the new district of Kelowna-Lake Country-Coldstream.[1]
+Under the 2021 redistribution that took effect for the 2024 election, the electoral districts in the Kelowna area were substantially redrawn.
+A significant number of the riding's residents shifted into the new district of Kelowna Centre, while the balance joined with the community of Coldstream in the new district of Kelowna-Lake Country-Coldstream.[1]

 Population, 2001 | 56,166 | |